 Canada is seeing an increase in the number of people who are physically inactive and dealing with obesity and diabetes − conditions that lead to heart disease and stroke.
 Investing in world-class research has never been more important.

-In 2012, the Heart and Stroke Foundation invested more than $50 million in research, funding almost 1,500 researchers in medical institutes, universities, hospitals, and communities across the country.
-Over the past 60 years, this investment has totalled more than $1.35 billion in research support.
+In 2014, the Heart and Stroke Foundation invested close to $34 million in research, funding almost 1,000 researchers in medical institutes, universities, hospitals, and communities across the country.
+Over the past 60 years, this investment has totalled more than $1.4 billion in research support.

 Read about how the Foundation